Bangladesh, West Indies target World Cup qualifying points in dead rubber

 “We might have a few changes, but I am sure whoever is coming in, they all are match winners.
 So, I think there is a lot of hunger in the dressing room,” he said.

-Bangladesh folded the West Indies for less than 150 runs in both ODIs before racing to six-wicket and seven-wicket wins respectively, but Tamim still found room for improvement.
+Bangladesh folded the West Indies for less than 150 runs in both One-Day Internationals (ODI) before racing to six-wicket and seven-wicket wins, respectively, but Tamim still found room for improvement.

 “Bowlers can bowl a bit better, we can do a bit better in the fielding,” he said.